Embark on a budget-friendly, 10-day adventure through Central Europe’s golden triangle: Vienna

 - Afternoon: Afternoon: Try traditional Pierogi (dumplings) at a Bar Mleczny (Milk Bar)

-- Bonus: Visit the incredible Wieliczka Salt Mine
+for an authentic and delicious meal. - Bonus: Visit the incredible Wieliczka Salt Mine

-- Vegetarian Tip: Pierogi Ruskie (filled with potato and cheese) are a delicious vegetarian classic.
+, a UNESCO site with chapels and statues carved entirely from salt. - Vegetarian Tip: Pierogi Ruskie (filled with potato and cheese) are a delicious vegetarian classic.

 Day 10: Farewell, Central Europe!

-Enjoy one last Polish breakfast , grab some souvenirs, and head to Krakow Airport for your flight back to India.
+, grab some souvenirs, and head to Krakow Airport for your flight back to India. ![]()

 This journey is the perfect blend of history, fun, and culture, and it’s waiting for you. ![]()